ibm-cloud-docs/vpc/backup_service_vpc_best_practices.md

 * Provide a unique name for your backup policy.
 If you have a convention for naming volumes, you might name a backup policy by using a similar convention.
 Backups that are created by a policy can also follow the convention.
 As the number of backups grows, a good naming convention can make them more identifiable.

 * Consistency group backups: Creating crash-consistent snapshots of multiple volumes that are attached to the same virtual server instance leads to a short-lived I/O suspension that can last from a few milliseconds to a few seconds.
 The duration depends on the number and size of volumes that are connected to your virtual server instance.
-It is recommended to run your automated backup-policy during off-peak hours to minimize any impact on performance.
+It is recommended to run your automated backup job during off-peak hours to minimize any impact on performance.

 *  Backup schedules for file shares can be set up only on the source side of a replication pair.
 When you choose to failover operations to the replica share, the source and replica shares switch roles.
 After a failover is performed, backup policies need to be removed from what was previously the source and applied to the current source share.